mclaren764/Spring/README.md

 # Spring
+Here you can find description of every project

+# spring_course_mvc_z
+JSP page for employee registration with input data validation and another JSP page to display this data.
+Input data is transmitted in URL due to GET HTTP request.
+(Project configuration by using XML file, annotations and TomCat server)

+# spring_course_mvc_hibernate_aop_z
-Representation of "Employees" database by using JSP pages with ability to add, edit and remove employees.
+JSP page displays DB containing employees data with ability to add, delete and edit every field.
-Runtime configuration is realized with XML-file and annotations.
-Usage of TomCat local server.

-P.s.
-REST API implementation coming soon
+Also there is logging of all operations due to Spring AOP.
+(Project configuration by using XML file, annotations and TomCat server)